genov8/goprototype/README.md

 - `Flatten` – Flattens nested slices into a single slice.
 - `Map` – Applies a function to all elements of a slice.
 - `Filter` – Returns a slice with elements that satisfy a condition.
+- `Chunk` – Splits a slice into pieces of a given size.

 ### Strings
 Chainable methods for strings: